ChristoffelDoorman/Visualisation-project/PROCESS.md

 ### Wed Januari 24

 Today I made all visualizations interactive.
 Solved the problem where the piecharts dissapeared when the category of the worldmap was changed.
 The problem was that I had to redraw the piechart, because they were linked to the worldmap.
 All visualisations are linked and work.
 That means I have to start working on the design and things like tooltips, layout, etc.

+### Thu Januari 25

+Today I was feeling sick and could not do so much.

+### Fri Januari 26

+The same as yesterday.